 Week-by-week guide to pregnancy

-It could just be wind – but those funny feelings in your belly might be your baby moving.
-This is a major milestone and a highlight of many pregnancies.
-Right now, you won't be able to tell exactly what your baby's up to.
-But soon you could be feeling every kick, punch, hiccup and somersault.
+You might start to feel your baby move now.
+You will not be able to tell exactly what your baby's up to, but soon you could be feeling every kick, punch, hiccup and somersault.

 What's happening in my body?

 Week by week, your baby's getting bigger, and so is your placenta, which is feeding your baby and also removing waste.
 By the end of your pregnancy the placenta will weigh around 500g, which is as heavy as a packet of pasta.

 Your waist will start to vanish as your womb moves up and out of your pelvis.
 This will make you look more obviously pregnant.

 Around 1 in 10 women feel stressed or anxious during their pregnancy, and hormones can make even small problems feel overwhelming.
 If you feel sad or worried, talk to your doctor or midwife – there's a big support network out there for you.

 Many women spot the first signs of their baby moving between 18 and 24 weeks.
 Inside your tummy, you might feel:

 You might find that your baby moves more: